-(77) How should I capture Economic Development Activity in Table A1 and Table A2?
+(79) How should I capture Economic Development Activity in Table A1 and Table A2?

-In Tables A1 and A2, enter the Economic Development Activities in the corresponding rows under Community Service Facilities or Other Economic Development Activities.
-Ensure that you've entered both the costs as well as the number of units.
+In Tables A1 and A2, enter the Economic Development Activities in the corresponding rows under Community Service Facilities or Commercial Economic Development Activities.
+Ensure that you have entered both the costs, as well as the number of units.

-Please note that Tables C1 and C2 should include data on the Applicant's housing track record/projected production.
+For Financing Entities, please note that Tables C1 and C2 should include data on the Applicant's housing track record/projected production.
 Applicants may not include any data on non-housing activity in Tables C1 and C2.

-(78) How should I complete the fields within Tables in Appendices 1 and 6 if certain fields are not relevant to the Applicant?
+(80) How should I complete the fields within Tables in Appendix 2 if certain fields are not relevant to the Applicant?